 Now we need to treat two cases:

 Case (I):\ $|f^m(b)|\leq R'_m <R_m\leq |f^m(a)|$;

 Case (II):\ $|f^m(b)|\leq r_m<r'_m\leq |f^m(a)|$.

 Below we only prove that Case (I) would be impossible.
-The same method yields the same assertion to Case (II).
-Set $E_m=A(a_m,b_m).$ In view of the Principle of Hyperbolic Metric (Shwarz-Pick Lemma), we calculate
+The same argument applies to Case (II) as well.
+Set $E_m=A(a_m,b_m).$ In view of the Principle of Hyperbolic Metric (Schwarz-Pick Lemma), we can obtain that